Palacio do Grilo: History

-The Grilo Palace is set upon a pre-existent palatian structure located at the Grilo Farm that previously belonged to D. António de Mascarenhas.
-The exact date of construction concerning the pre-existing palatian structure is unknown.
+The Grilo Palace is set upon a pre-existing palatial structure located at the Grilo Farm that previously belonged to D. António de Mascarenhas.
+The exact date of construction concerning the pre-existing palatial structure is unknown.
 This farm was constituted by a very large land property that ascended the uphill pronounced slope, known today as Dukes of Lafões Sidewalk.

 Following Lisbon's massive earthquake on 1 November 1755, it is attributed to D. Pedro Henrique de Bragança having refused to light up his residence on the occasion of the marriage between the Infant D. Pedro III and the king's eldest daughter and future queen, D. Maria I, princess of Brazil.
 This episode has made the Palace famous.
 The Duke D. Pedro Henrique de Bragança was one of the only two pretenders to the princess's hand, and consequently also to the Portuguese throne as consort king.
-It's important to understand that this particular occurrence happened a few years after found himself in a dispute with his uncle, king D. John V of Portugal, that originated due to D. Pedro Henrique de Bragança's romantic relationship with Luísa Clara de Portugal.
+It is important to understand that this particular occurrence happened a few years after he found himself in a dispute with his uncle, king D. John V of Portugal, that originated due to D. Pedro Henrique de Bragança's romantic relationship with Luísa Clara de Portugal.

 The 1st Duke of Lafões directed the construction of Grilo Palace after Lisbon's massive earthquake on 1 November 1755.
 D. Pedro Henrique was first given the opportunity however due to his premature death in 1761, it was delegated to the Duke's younger brother: D. João Carlos de Bragança, Duke de Lafões.